HL7/davinci-pct/input/pagecontent/formal_specification.md

 * **SHOULD** indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to), but which do not, for this version of the specification, affect the determination of specification conformance.

-* **MAY** describes optional behaviors that are free to consider but where the is no recommendation for or against adoption.
+* **MAY** describes optional behaviors that are free to consider but where there is no recommendation for or against adoption.

 #### Systems

 This implementation guide sets expectations for at least two types of systems:

 * **Payer** systems adjudicate GFEs that have been submitted by a healthcare provider.
-These systems determine if a provider is in or out of network, verify patient eligibility, apply contracted amounts (the provider’s network status needs to be confirmed), and apply member cost sharing amounts.
+These systems determine if a provider is in or out of network, verifies patient eligibility, applies contracted amounts (the provider’s network status needs to be confirmed), and applies member cost sharing amounts.

 * **Payer Intermediary** The payer intermediary can assist a payer and respond to PCT queries in order to perform functionality such as x12 transformations.